-Title: Assistant Professor and Joseph Weinberger Chair of Acting for the Lyric Stage
+Title: Associate Professor, Joseph Weinberger Chair of Acting for the Lyric Stage

 Vincent DeGeorge is a professional director and choreographer.
 On faculty since 2013, Vincent is a tenured Associate Professor and the Joseph Weinberger Chair of Acting for the Lyric Stage in Musical Theater and Opera, Vincent teaches and directs in both Departments.